 Work Smarter on Workforce Management With HRMS

-According to a report, there is a 30% gap between the importance(opens in new tab) of talent challenges and how prepared HR is to overcome these challenges.
+According to a report by Deloitte and Oracle, there is on average a 30% gap(opens in a new tab) between the importance of talent challenges and how prepared HR is to overcome these challenges.
 Focusing on workforce management processes is an important part of retaining top talent, identifying performance issues before they become major problems and maintaining compliance with labor regulations, the violation of which can be extremely costly to the business, company culture and employee morale.

-As more people work remotely, having the right tools to enable employees to be as productive as possible will be a hallmark of best-in-class companies.
-Integrated HRMS and workforce management processes ensure that the business is using accurate, current data for scheduling purposes, while accounting for leave and time off policies.
-It can actually turn scheduling into a competitive advantage, reducing costs and maximizing sales.
+As more companies provide a mix of in-the-office, hybrid, and remote work, having the right tools to enable employees to be as productive as possible will be a hallmark of best-in-class companies.
+Integrated HRMS and workforce management processes help businesses know they’re using accurate, current data for scheduling purposes, while accounting for leave and time off policies.
+It can actually turn scheduling into a competitive advantage, reducing costs and maximizing sales and customer satisfaction.